 systemd is a system and service manager for Linux that has become the de facto initialization daemon for most new Linux distributions. systemd is backward-compatible with System V commands and initialization scripts.

-Make sure the service has a functional systemd init script located at etcsystemd/system/multi-user.target.wants/service.service sudo systemctl enable service.service
+Make sure the service has a functional systemd init script located at sudo systemctl enable service.service

+/etc/systemd/system/multi-user.target.wants/service.service

 Start the service: